simeononsecurity/simeononsecurity.ch/content/articles/safe-social-media-practices-and-protecting-your-privacy-online/index.en.md

 1. [**Use strong and unique passwords**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/): Create strong passwords for your social media accounts and avoid reusing them across multiple platforms.
 Consider using a password manager to securely store and generate complex passwords.

-2. [**Enable two-factor authentication**](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/): Utilize two-factor authentication (2FA) whenever possible.
+2. [**Enable two-factor authentication**](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/): use two-factor authentication (2FA) whenever possible.
 This adds an extra layer of security by requiring a verification code in addition to your password when logging in.

 3. **Regularly review your friends and followers**: Periodically review your friends and followers list to ensure that you are only connected with individuals you know and trust.